AMReX-Astro/Castro/sphinx_docs/source/CastroSoftware.rst

 ..
 [1]
-   Note: some older code will use a special AMReX preprocessor macro, , defined in , that converts the C multifab into a Fortran array and its lo and hi indices.
+   Note: some older code will use a special AMReX preprocessor macro, BL_TO_FORTRAN, defined in ArrayLim.H, that converts the C multifab into a Fortran array and its lo and hi indices.
-   Additionally, some older code will wrap the Fortran subroutine name in an additional preprocessor macro, to handle the name mangling between Fortran and C. This later macro is generally not needed any more because of Fortran 2003 interoperability with C (through the Fortran bind keyword).
+   Additionally, some older code will wrap the Fortran subroutine name in an additional preprocessor macro, BL_FORT_PROC_CALL to handle the name mangling between Fortran and C. This later macro is generally not needed any more because of Fortran 2003 interoperability with C (through the Fortran bind keyword).